grisov/quickDictionary/readme.md

 * Each language can be associated with only one profile.
 If you select a language for one of the profiles, it will be automatically removed from the drop-down lists for the other profiles.
 * In order not to use the profile to switch synthesizers - associate it with the first item "- Immutable language -".

+### The process of switching voice synthesizers
+After making the previous settings, the voice synthesizer of your choice will automatically turn on when you receive data from the dictionary.
+And after the announcement of the article, the default synthesizer will turn on again.

+Note: Switching synthesizers occurs at the beginning and after the announcement of the dictionary article.
+If you interrupt the current speech, the default synthesizer will not be activated automatically.
+So you have to switch to it manually.
+This can be done very simply by pressing NVDA+Y and then R. Done.

 ## Brief reference information
 To listen to short help, switch to add-on control mode with NVDA+Y, then press H. You will hear a message with a list of all available keyboard commands and add-on features.